NiallJude/WikipediaReader/README.md

 * Springboot.The project, were it to be deployed, would have benefited from being architected within a modern "quick and easy" framework and this could easily port into a frontend service like Angular for WebApp deployment.

+* Database.
+The project currently runs, but only outputs information to the console.
+In a Production scenario, we would prefer the project to persist data gathered in some way, such as Amazon DynamoDB or similar.

 * Documentation and Logging.
 The documentation and logging and quite ad-hoc.
 During future cycles, we will focus on bringing this to enterprise standards and including UML diagrams and Lucid charts (or similar).